-If you have unpaid employment taxes, you’re going to face consequences that are potentially much more severe than if you have unpaid federal income taxes.
+If you have unpaid employment taxes, you’re likely going to face more severe consequences than if you have unpaid federal income taxes.
 This guide explains what happens when you get behind on payroll taxes.
-Need help now?
-Then, contact us today.
-At the W Tax Group, we can help with all kinds of tax issues including back payroll taxes.
+Need help with your unpaid payroll taxes now?
+Contact us today.
+At the W Tax Group, we can help with all kinds of tax issues, including back payroll taxes.
+Call us at 877-500-4930 to get started.

 What Are Payroll Tax Penalties?

-Payroll tax penalties are the penalties you pay when you pay these taxes late or not at all.
-They include late deposit penalties as well as the trust fund recovery penalty.
-Unpaid payroll tax penalties are based on the tax liability and can range from 2% of the taxes that were supposed to be deposited to 100% of the trust fund taxes.
+Payroll tax penalties are assessed when you pay these taxes late or fail to pay them entirely.
+They include late deposit penalties (aka failure-to-deposit penalties), as well as the trust fund recovery penalty.
+Unpaid payroll tax penalties are based on the amount of the tax liability, and they range from 2% of the taxes that were deposited late to 100% of the trust fund taxes.

 What Are Payroll Taxes?

-Payroll taxes refer to the taxes that you withhold from your employees’ paychecks plus the matching amount that you need to pay.
-This includes the social security, Medicare, and federal income tax that you withhold from employee wages.
-On top of the withholding taxes, it includes the matching payment you need to make for social security and Medicare taxes plus your federal unemployment taxes.
+Payroll taxes refer to the taxes that you withhold from your employees’ paychecks, plus the matching amount that you need to pay.
+This includes:

 Payroll Tax Versus FICA Taxes

 These payments are sometimes called FICA taxes.
-But FICA taxes aren’t exactly the same thing as payroll taxes.
+However, FICA taxes aren’t exactly the same thing as payroll taxes.
 Short for the Federal Insurance Contributions Act, FICA taxes include Social Security and Medicare taxes.
-They don’t include income taxes withheld from employees wages.
+They don’t include income taxes withheld from employees’ wages.

 Penalties for Late Payroll Tax Deposits

-After you withhold income taxes and other FICA taxes from your employees’ paychecks, you need to make sure you pay them on time.
-Paying payroll taxes requires you to deposit taxes online or over the phone.
+After you withhold income taxes and other FICA taxes from your employees’ paychecks, you need to deposit them on time.
+Paying payroll taxes requires you to deposit taxes online or over the phone, although the IRS prefers that you handle payments online via the EFTPS.
 You can’t pay payroll taxes through the mail.

 Here are the penalties for making deposits for payroll tax payments late: